trimble-oss/contribute/README.md

 { @yourgithubaccount }

-I would like to join as a:

-{ Collaborator/Contributor - see "Roles" below. }

 { Tell us a bit about yourself and your role at Trimble. }

+I am joining because I...

+{ Desire to contribute to a particular repository or initiative, such as Trimble Modus. }
+{ Desire to set up an organization within the Trimble GitHub enterprise. }
+{ Desire to join an existing organization within the Trimble GitHub enterprise. }
-{ Describe your reasons for wanting to join. }
+{ etc. }

 Thanks,